Skip to main content

 Mail templates

 In the submenu item Mail templates you maintain the email templates ZEP sends automatically around time and receipt recording.
 Per event an individual template with subject and content can be maintained.
-Available in ZEP Compact and ZEP Professional; not available in ZEP Clock.
+Available in ZEP Compact and ZEP Professional, not available in ZEP Clock.

 Use and multilingual nature of templates

-You can edit existing templates and replace them with your own texts; the system templates can neither be deleted nor deactivated, so that the sending workflow is preserved.
+You can edit existing templates and replace them with your own texts.
+The system templates can neither be deleted nor deactivated, so that the sending workflow is preserved.

 Placeholders in templates